benadelm/hermA-Crawler/README.md

 3. Create an output directory for the crawler and set it in the configuration file, as specified there.
 4. Set additional paths and other options in the configuration file, if needed.

+The seed URLs, keyphrases and blacklist files have to be UTF-8 plain text files with one entry per line, so the seed URLs file contains one URL per line (e.g. `https://de.wikipedia.org/`) and the blacklist file one blacklisted host per line (e.g. `google.com`).
+The keyphrases file contains one keyphrase per line, where the words of the phrase have to be already lemmatized and separated by ASCII whitespace (one or more of the characters U+0020 SPACE, U+0009 CHARACTER TABULATION, U+000B LINE TABULATION, U+000C FORM FEED; this includes normal spaces).

 You can now start the crawler.

 **Note:** The web crawler tries to connect with the MongoDB server at port 27017 of the same machine (`localhost:27017`), which is the default.
-At the moment, this cannot be changed in the configuration file.
+At the moment, this cannot be changed in the configuration file, so you have to make sure that MongoDB is listening at this port or the crawler will not run.

 ## Stopping the Crawler